Faculty

 Emily Noel, Grades 3-4

-Emily Noel is a 2016 graduate from UCSB where she received her Credential and Masters in Elementary Education.
+Emily is a 2016 graduate from UCSB, where she received her Credential and Master's in Elementary Education.
 Emily received her undergraduate degree in both English and Film and Media Studies from Lafayette College in Pennsylvania.
-Emily caught "the teaching bug" while at Lafayette where she was a member of the LIME Program (Lafayette Initiative for Malagasy Education), a team of students and professors who traveled to Madagascar to mentor and aid students in their applications to universities in the United States (and elsewhere).
+Emily caught "the teaching bug" while at Lafayette, where she was a member of the LIME Program (Lafayette Initiative for Malagasy Education), a team of students and professors who traveled to Madagascar to mentor and aid students in their applications to universities in the United States (and elsewhere).
 Emily felt it was one of the greatest experiences of her life.
-Emily started working for WISH Charter, a full inclusion school, in Los Angeles as a Paraprofessional and the head teacher for the before and after school program for grades 2-7.
+Emily started working for WISH Charter, a full inclusion school in Los Angeles, as a Paraprofessional and the head teacher for the before and after school program for grades 2-7.
 Within the first week of working at WISH Charter, she knew teaching was what she wanted to do as a career.
-Emily believes that every student is unique and beautiful in their own way and that she as a teacher needs to support each student while enhancing their critical thinking.
-Emily works to educate the whole student; socially, emotionally and academically.
-Emily likes to bring in movement, breathing and real-world application to her investigative and exploratory lessons.
+Emily believes that every student is unique and beautiful in their own way and that she, as a teacher, needs to support each student while enhancing their critical thinking.
+Emily works to educate the whole student socially, emotionally, and academically.
+Emily likes to bring in movement, breathing, and real-world application to her investigative and exploratory lessons.
 She is very excited to be joining the Ventura Charter Community.

 Elyse Martin, Grades 3-4

 Elyse grew up in Thousand Oaks, CA. She was inspired to become a teacher after her 8th grade teacher helped her cultivate a love for learning, which she feels changed her life.
-She earned her B.A. from the University of San Francisco, and her teaching credential from CSUN & UCLA.
-She began her teaching career at Endeavor College Prep in Los Angeles, and taught 4th and 5th grade there for two years.
-She values her time at ECP which helped her learn strong classroom management strategies and tools.
-Elyse then decided to take a deep dive in the constructivist approach to education, project based learning, and collaborative learning models at Citizens of the World Charter School-Mar Vista Campus.
+She earned her B.A. from the University of San Francisco and her teaching credential from CSUN & UCLA.
+She began her teaching career at Endeavor College Prep in Los Angeles and taught 4th and 5th grade there for two years.
+She values her time at ECP, which helped her learn strong classroom management strategies and tools.
+Elyse then decided to take a deep dive into the constructivist approach to education, project-based learning, and collaborative learning models at Citizens of the World Charter School-Mar Vista Campus.
 She taught 4th and 5th grade there for the last seven years.
-At CWC she became a member of the learning leadership team helping to make key decisions on school policy and culture.
+At CWC, she became a member of the learning leadership team, helping to make key decisions on school policy and culture.
 She joined the Principal’s Council and was an administrative designee.
 Elyse is thrilled to teach 3rd and 4th grades at VCS.
 She firmly believes in educating the whole child--emotionally, socially, artistically, and academically.
 Elyse strongly feels that students learn best when they feel seen and are filled with joy.
 When she is not teaching, she likes to go to the beach, hike, cook, and read... but she is mostly chasing after her two little boys.

 Allison Krist, Grades 3-4